akashacms/epub-guide/documents/1-introduction.html.md

 * Democratizing the publishing system so anybody can participate, even those of limited means
 * A publishing system that could be integrated into other systems - such as a software build system that automatically generates a documentation EPUB
 * The freedom to use lightweight appropriately sized tools - AkashaEPUB files are edited with simple text editor, and built at the command line
+* The familiarity of using the same tools, text editors, command lines, etc, that are used in writing code, to write a book.

 Those of us who write code for a living are more comfortable in a programmers text editor, doing things at the command line, and chafe at GUI-heavy Word Processors like Microsoft Word or Libre Office.
 AkashaEPUB fits the typical programmer tools preferences like a glove.